GSS-Cogs/csvw-example/README.md

 - the `example_column` of our observation file (denoted by the first `columnReference` field)
 - maps to the `notation` column of the imported resource (as denoted by the **indented** `columnReference` field).

----- TODO: either clarify the reason the csv urls are appearing twice, or rewrite to be less confusing.

 ### Info: Urls as CSVW